-This ratio helps to determine the short-term financial liquidity of a company which means it indicates how easily the company can meet its short-term financial obligations.
-It also aids to find out the relationship between current assets and current liabilities of a business
+This ratio helps to determine the short-term financial liquidity of a company which indicates how easily the company can meet its short-term financial obligations.
+It also aids to find out the relationship between current assets and current liabilities of a business.

 Formula to Calculate Current Ratio

-Current Liabilities: It includes Creditors, B/P, Accrued Expenses, Provisions, Short-Term Loans etc.
+Current Liabilities: It includes Creditors, B/P, Outstanding Expenses, Provisions, Short-Term Loans etc.